From Merchant to Messenger

 43:42 Or show you that which We have promised.
 For We certainly have power over them.

 43:43 Cling then to what was revealed to you; you are certainly on a Straight Path.

-It is obvious from the preceding that Muhammad was expected to live to see Judgement Day, or die just before the opening act.
-The believers’ behavior after his death is the clearest indication that they now expected God to wreck the vengeance promised in 43:41 If it had not been for Abu Bakr, who would succeed Muhammad as leader of the believers, quoting a verse that none had ever heard, that Muhammad was going to die like everyone else, who knows what would have happened with the people running around in terror thinking that Judgement Day was at hand.
+From revelations and hadiths it is obvious from the preceding that Muhammad was expected to live to see Judgement Day, or die just before the opening act.
+The believers’ behavior after his death is the clearest indication that they now expected God to wreak the vengeance promised in 43:41.
+If it had not been for Abu Bakr, who would succeed Muhammad as leader of the believers, quoting a verse that none had ever heard—that Muhammad was going to die like everyone else—who knows what would have happened with people running around in terror thinking that Judgement Day was at hand?

 3:144 Muhammad is merely a Messenger, before whom many Messengers have come and gone.
 If then he dies or gets killed, you will turn on your heels?
 Should any man turn on his heels, he will not cause Allah any harm; and Allah will reward the thankful.